-- Parents should note the expiry date so that they can provide a new prescription as and when required. - Medicines will only be administered at school when it would be detrimental to a child's health or school attendance not to do so.
-NB Three dose prescribed antibiotics should be administered outside the school day by the parent/ carer. - Where clinically possible, medicines should be prescribed in dose frequencies which enable them to be taken outside school hours.
+Parents should note the expiry date so that they can provide a new prescription as and when required.

+Medicines will only be administered at school when it would be detrimental to a child's health or school attendance not to do so.

+Where clinically possible, medicines should be prescribed in dose frequencies which enable them to be taken outside school hours.